Crop Image Online

 hero.png (3000×2000) → hero-cropped-1920x1080.pngFrequently asked questions

 Many destinations require specific aspect ratios — Instagram squares (1:1), YouTube thumbnails (16:9), classic photo prints (4:3 or 3:2).
-Locking to a preset prevents you from accidentally cropping off-spec.
+Locking the crop box to a preset prevents you from accidentally cropping off-spec, which would force the destination to letterbox or re-crop your image.
+If you need an unusual ratio, the Free option lets you crop to any shape and read the exact dimensions from the live coordinate display.

 What's the maximum image size I can crop?+